Dylan Cardwell withdrawing from NBA Draft, per report

 It appears Auburn men's basketball will have a piece of its front court rotation from last season back for its 2022-23 campaign, as Dylan Cardwell is withdrawing from the NBA Draft, according to a report from CBS Sports' Jon Rothstein.

 Along with Auburn forward Allen Flanigan, Cardwell was named one of the draft's 283 early entrants on April 26.
-With their entry, the duo had the opportunity to receive feedback pro teams and possibly receive an invitation to the NBA Combine earlier this month, but would need to withdraw by June 1 to maintain their NCAA eligibility.
+With their entry, the duo was expected to use the opportunity to mainly receive feedback from pro teams and possibly receive an invitation to the NBA Combine earlier this month before returning to school.

+While Flanigan has yet to withdraw, he still has until June 1 to do so and maintain his NCAA eligibility.

 Flanigan received an invitation to the NBA's G League Elite Camp, which took place from May 16-17, though neither he nor Cardwell received NBA Combine invitations.